Clifford Neural Layers for PDE Modeling: Background: Clifford algebras

 \section{Background: Clifford algebras}

-We introduce important mathematical concepts and discuss three prominent Clifford algebras, $Cl_{2,0}(\R)$, $Cl_{0,2}(\R), Cl_{3,0}(\R)$, which are directly related to the layers introduced in Section~\ref{sec:clifford_layers}.
+We introduce important mathematical concepts and discuss three Clifford algebras, $Cl_{2,0}(\R)$, $Cl_{0,2}(\R), Cl_{3,0}(\R)$, which we later use for the layers introduced in Section~\ref{sec:clifford_layers}.
 A more detailed introduction as well as connections to complex numbers and quaternions is given in Appendix~\ref{app:clifford_algebras}.

-Consider the vector space $\R^n$ with standard Euclidean product $\langle.,. \rangle$, where $n=p+q$, and $p$ and $q$ are non-negative integers.
+\textbf{Clifford algebras. } Consider the vector space $\R^n$ with standard Euclidean product $\langle.,. \rangle$, where $n=p+q$, and $p$ and $q$ are non-negative integers.
 A real Clifford algebra $Cl_{p,q}(\R)$ is an associative algebra\footnote{Operations of addition and multiplication are associative.} generated by $p + q$ orthonormal basis elements $e_1,\ldots, e_{p+q}$ of the \emph{generating} vector space $\R^n$, such that the following quadratic relations hold:

 The pair $(p,q)$ is called the \textit{signature} and defines a Clifford algebra $Cl_{p,q}(\R)$, together with the basis elements that span the vector space $G^{p+q}$ of $Cl_{p,q}(\R)$.
 Vector spaces of Clifford algebras have scalar elements and vector elements, but can also have elements consisting of multiple basis elements of the generating vector space $\R^n$, which can be interpreted as plane and volume segments.
 Exemplary low-dimensional Clifford algebras are: (i) $Cl_{0,0}(\R)$ which is a one-dimensional algebra that is spanned by the basis element $\{1\}$ and is therefore isomorphic to $\R$, the field of real numbers; (ii) $Cl_{0,1}(\R)$ which is a two-dimensional algebra with vector space $G^1$ spanned by $\{1,e_1\}$ where the basis vector $e_1$ squares to $-1$, and is therefore isomorphic to $\CC$, the field of complex numbers; (iii) $Cl_{0,2}(\R)$ which is a 4-dimensional algebra with vector space $G^2$ spanned by $\{1,e_1,e_2,e_1e_2\}$, where $e_1,e_2,e_1e_2$ all square to $-1$ and anti-commute.
 Thus, $Cl_{0,2}(\R)$ is isomorphic to the quaternions $\HH$.